 No. Standard solar panels produce zero electricity in complete darkness.
 Full moonlight delivers approximately 0.001 W/m2 of irradiance, roughly 1/400,000th of the 1,000 W/m2 available at peak sunlight (IEEE DataPort, 2021).
 At that light level, a typical 400W panel produces less than 0.0004W, far too little to activate an inverter, which requires a minimum DC input voltage to start converting power.

 The physics are straightforward.
 Solar cells are semiconductor diodes.
 Photons knock electrons across a bandgap, creating current.
-Without meaningful light, that process doesn't happen.
-Grid-tied inverters reinforce this with their own startup logic: they monitor AC grid voltage and frequency, then shut into standby when panel output falls below their minimum threshold.
+Without meaningful light, nothing happens.
+Grid-tied inverters add their own startup logic: they monitor AC voltage and frequency, then drop into standby when panel output falls below threshold.
+That's why monitoring apps show a flat zero from sunset to sunrise - not a malfunction, just the system working as designed.

-Many homeowners are surprised to find that inverters shut down not just at night, but 15-20 minutes before sunset and after sunrise, because panel voltage hasn't yet reached the inverter's minimum input.
-Premium panels with better low-light sensitivity, like HJT cells, can extend that productive window slightly, adding 3-5% more annual generation just at the edges of the day.
+Inverters actually shut down 15-20 minutes before sunset and after sunrise, because panel voltage hasn't yet cleared the inverter's minimum.
+Premium panels with better low-light sensitivity, like HJT cells, extend that window slightly, adding 3-5% more annual generation at the edges of the day.

 Can Solar Panels Generate Power from Moonlight or Streetlights?